-Helping an LGBTQ+ person with dementia plan ahead
+Helping an LGBTQ+ person with dementia with decisions about care

-Advice and practical tips for planning ahead when supporting an LGBTQ+ person living with dementia, including appointing someone to make decisions.
+Advice and practical tips for supporting an LGBTQ+ person living with dementia to make plans for their future, including accessing care and appointing someone to make decisions.

 - Supporting an LGBTQ+ person with dementia